OfficeDev/office-js-docs-pr/docs/includes/grant-admin-consent-to-an-add-in-include.md

 Carry out this procedure *after* you have [registered the add-in](../develop/register-sso-add-in-aad-v2.md).

-1. Navigate to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) to view your app registration.
+1. Navigate to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page to view your app registration.

 1. Sign in with the ***admin*** credentials to your Office 365 tenancy.
-For example, *MyName@contoso.onmicrosoft.com*.
+For example, MyName@contoso.onmicrosoft.com.

 1. Select the app with display name **$ADD-IN-NAME$**.